Authentic Enchiladas Rojas (Mexican Red Enchiladas)

 - Make all arrangements before starting to cook enchiladas.
 Have all your toppings ready and prepare a large plate for assembling each piece, then transfer it to the serving plate.

-- Want a healthier version of enchiladas rojas?
-Use a little oil to lightly fry tortillas, then dip them into the sauce and assemble.
+- For a healthier version, use a little oil to lightly fry tortillas, then dip them into the salsa roja and assemble them.